-Influential companies today that started several years ago didn’t go global by magic but only one thing propelled their determination on the wheel of success which is personal branding take for example; Apple challenged the world to “Think Different”, Nike inspired people to “Just Do It” regardless of age, gender or physical fitness level.
+Influential companies today that started several years ago didn’t go global by magic.
+One thing propelled their determination on the wheel of success which is personal branding.

 Branding is what companies stand for, (it’s reflected in the way the company acts, the value that the company gives as well as how it projects those values to serve its people).